Franotri/RepData_PeerAssessment1/PA1_template.md

 DB2[indexNA,"steps"]<-naDB$steps
 ```

-**retaking the first steps, with an histogram of total of steps taken each day
+- retaking the firsts steps, with an histogram of total of steps taken each day
-and calculation of the mean and median total number of steps taken per day**
+and calculation of the mean and median total number of steps taken per day

 ```r